Vietnam.vn - Nền tảng quảng bá Việt Nam

 Director of Ho Chi Minh City Department of Transport Tran Quang Lam

 The radial and closed beltway network will connect directly to the expressways that the Ministry of Transport is studying to expand, including: Ho Chi Minh City - Trung Luong Expressway and Ho Chi Minh City - Long Thanh - Dau Giay Expressway.
-Ho Chi Minh City has also proactively invested in the An Phu intersection, built a parallel road to the expressway, and is expanding Luong Dinh Cua Street...
+Ho Chi Minh City has also proactively invested in the An Phu intersection, built parallel roads to the expressway, and is expanding Luong Dinh Cua Street...
 By 2025, the connection with the expressway after expansion will be basically guaranteed.
-In addition, Ho Chi Minh City - Moc Bai Expressway and Ho Chi Minh City - Thu Dau Mot - Chon Thanh Expressway are also being prioritized for implementation.
+In addition, the Ho Chi Minh City - Moc Bai Expressway and the Ho Chi Minh City - Thu Dau Mot - Chon Thanh Expressway are also being prioritized for implementation.

 "All strategic projects are being urgently implemented and will certainly be built and completed in the next few years.
-At that time, urban space and infrastructure space will be expanded, people will clearly see a very different traffic picture of the city", Director of the Ho Chi Minh City Department of Transport Tran Quang Lam affirmed.
+At that time, urban space and infrastructure space will be expanded, people will clearly see a very different traffic picture of the city," Director of the Ho Chi Minh City Department of Transport Tran Quang Lam affirmed.

 Tháo nút thắt nơi cửa ngõ TP.HCM- Ảnh 3.

 Notably, the Nguyen Van Linh - Nguyen Huu Tho intersection tunnel project started in April 2020 and is expected to be completed in the fourth quarter of 2023 to relieve traffic congestion in the southern part of the city.
-However, when the progress reached about 35%, the project had to be temporarily suspended due to problems with technical infrastructure relocation and is expected to be completed by the end of this year.
+However, when the progress reached about 35%, the project had to be temporarily suspended due to problems with the relocation of technical infrastructure and is expected to be completed by the end of this year.

 It is expected that in the two years 2024 - 2025, Ho Chi Minh City will focus on implementing investment preparation for 51 strategic transport projects (establishing, submitting for appraisal, approving adjustments to investment policies, investment policies of projects and approving investment projects under the PPP public-private partnership method), in which accelerating the progress of investment preparation for 19 projects that have been arranged for the medium-term plan 2021 - 2025.
 According to calculations, the investment capital demand for 59 strategic projects from now to 2030 is 231,048 billion VND.
 Of which, 12 gateway projects account for more than 67,000 billion VND.